This is a complete guide to start using the most popular open-source Test Management tool – TestLink.

 Test Project is a project created for a specific product/project.
 It contains Test plans, Test suites, Test cases and Builds.
 We can maintain multiple projects in TestLink.

-Step-2: When logging for the first time, it will directly navigate to Test project creation page.
-Otherwise, select “Test Project Management” link on the main page and click on “Create” button.
+Step #2: When logging for the first time, it will directly navigate to the Test project creation page.
+Otherwise, select the “Test Project Management” link on the main page and click on the “Create” button.

-Step-3: Test Project section will be opened.
-Click on “Create” button.
+Step #3: Test Project section will be opened.
+Click on the “Create” button.

-Step-4: Enter Test Project name, description and all the required fields and click on “Create” button.
+Step #4: Enter Test Project name, description, and all the required fields and click on the “Create” button.

-Test plan document contains complete information like the scope of testing, milestones, test suites and test cases.
+The Test Plan document contains complete information like the scope of testing, milestones, test suites, and test cases.
 Once you’ve created a Test Project, Next step is creating a Test plan.

-Step-1: Click on “Test Plan Management” link on the desktop page.
+Step #1: Click on the “Test Plan Management” link on the desktop page.

-Step-2: Click on “Create” button on the test plan management page.
+Step #2: Click on the “Create” button on the test plan management page.

-Step-3: Enter all the required details in the page.
+Step #3: Enter all the required details on the page.

-Step-4: Click on “Create” button.
+Step #4: Click on the “Create” button.
 It should be saved.

 The build is a specific release of the software.